OctopusDeploy/docs/docs/infrastructure/deployment-targets/dynamic-infrastructure/username-password-accounts.md

 ---
 title: Create Username/Password Command
-description: Cmdlet for creating a username/password account
+description: New-OctopusUserPassAccount allows you to create a username/password account in Octopus from within a running deployment
 position: 9
 ---

 ## Username/Password Account
 Command: **_New-OctopusUserPassAccount_**

+_**New-OctopusUserPassAccount** allows you to create a username/password account in Octopus from within a running deployment_

 | Parameters                    | Value                                                                                                      |
 |-------------------------------|------------------------------------------------------------------------------------------------------------|